jfelchner/ruby-progressbar/README.md

 The following are the list of options you can use:

-- `:title` - _(Defaults to 'Progress')_ - The title of the progress bar.
+* `:title` - _(Defaults to 'Progress')_ - The title of the progress bar.
-- `:total` - _(Defaults to 100)_ The number of the items that will be completed in order for the bar to be considered "finished"
+* `:total` - _(Defaults to 100)_ The number of the items that will be completed in order for the bar to be considered "finished"
-- `:starting_at` - _(Defaults to 0)_ The number of items that should be considered completed when the bar first starts.
+* `:starting_at` - _(Defaults to 0)_ The number of items that should be considered completed when the bar first starts.
 This is also the default number that the bar will be set to if `#reset` is called.
-- `:progress_mark` - _(Defaults to 'o')_ The mark which indicates the amount of progress that has been made.
+* `:progress_mark` - _(Defaults to 'o')_ The mark which indicates the amount of progress that has been made.
-- `:format` - _(Defaults to '%t: |%b|')_ The format string which determines how the bar is displayed.
+* `:format` - _(Defaults to '%t: |%b|')_ The format string which determines how the bar is displayed.
 See `Formatting` below.
-- `:length` - _(Defaults to full width if possible, otherwise 80)_ The preferred width of the entire progress bar including any format options.
+* `:length` - _(Defaults to full width if possible, otherwise 80)_ The preferred width of the entire progress bar including any format options.
-- `:output_stream` - _(Defaults to STDERR)_ All output will be sent to this object.
+* `:output_stream` - _(Defaults to STDERR)_ All output will be sent to this object.
 Can be any object which responds to `.print`.

-### Advancing
+### Changing Progress

-- `#increment`: Will advance the bar's progress by 1 unit.
+* `#increment`: Will advance the bar's progress by 1 unit.
 This is the main way of progressing the bar.
-- `#current=`: Will allow you to jump the progress bar directly to whatever value you would like.
+* `#current=`: Will allow you to jump the progress bar directly to whatever value you would like.
 Note: This will almost always mess up your estimated time if you're using it.

 ### Stopping

 The bar can be stopped in three ways:

-- `#finish`: Will stop the bar by completing it immediately.
+* `#finish`: Will stop the bar by completing it immediately.
 The current position will be advanced to the total.
-- `#stop`: Will stop the bar by immediately cancelling it.
+* `#stop`: Will stop the bar by immediately cancelling it.
 The current position will remain where it is.
-- `#pause`: Will stop the bar similar to `#stop` but will allow it to be restarted where it previously left off by calling `#resume`.
+* `#pause`: Will stop the bar similar to `#stop` but will allow it to be restarted where it previously left off by calling `#resume`.
 (Elapsed Time and Estimated Time will continue to be calculated correctly.)
-- `#reset`: Will stop the bar by resetting all information.
+* `#reset`: Will stop the bar by resetting all information.
 The current position of the bar will be reset to where it began when it was created.

 ### Finishing